-Tests for the five chemicals listed below revealed none.
-The DPH and EPA advisory limits are 70 ppt.
+Concentrations ranged from ND (not detected) to 4 ppt for five chemicals.
+These results are all well below the DPH and EPA advisory limit of 70 ppt.
 (The limits may be subject to change in the future.)

 In November 2019, Gov. Ned Lamont announced that the Connecticut Interagency PFAS Task Force had developed its PFAS Action Plan.
 One of the plan's key recommendations was to test drinking water for PFAS.
 We believe the results from our ongoing PFAS testing will help the state implement this endeavor.